openssl/openssl/doc/designs/functions-for-explicitly-fetched-signature-algorithms.md

-pre-computed digest of a message (under the condition that proper flags and signature md are specified using functions like `EVP_PKEY_CTX_set_rsa_padding()` and `EVP_PKEY_CTX_set_signature_md()`), or to act as "primitive" [^1] functions (under the contition that proper flags are specified, like `RSA_NO_PADDING` for RSA signatures).
+pre-computed digest of a message (under the condition that proper flags and signature md are specified using functions like `EVP_PKEY_CTX_set_rsa_padding()` and `EVP_PKEY_CTX_set_signature_md()`), or to act as "primitive" [^1] functions (under the condition that proper flags are specified, like `RSA_NO_PADDING` for RSA signatures).

-This design proposes an extension to also allow full (not pre-hashed) messages to be passed, both in one go (oneshot) and in a streaming style through an *update* and a *final* function.
+This design proposes an extension to also allow full (not pre-hashed) messages to be passed, in a streaming style through an *update* and a *final* function.

-Discussions have revealed that it is potentially confusing to confound pure "primitive" functionality with functionality that expects a digest as input, as well as with "streaming" functionality into the same name, so this design also includes separate *init* functions to allow this new functionality, which includes a naming proposal that distinguishes the two uses.
+Discussions have revealed that it is potentially confusing to confound the current functionality with streaming style functionality into the same name, so this design separates those out with specific init / update / final functions for that purpose.
+For oneshot functionality, `EVP_PKEY_sign()` and `EVP_PKEY_verify()` remain supported, possibly through an alias for the application.

 [^1]: the term "primitive" is borrowed from [PKCS#1](https://www.rfc-editor.org/rfc/rfc8017#section-5)